 prevent a person from working at (Organisation) if they pose an unacceptable risk to children.

-(Organisation) requires staff and volunteers to pass the recruitment and screening process prior to commencing their engagement with (Organisation).
+(Organisation) requires staff, contractors and volunteers to pass the recruitment and screening process prior to commencing their engagement with (Organisation).

 As part of the screening and recruitment process, an applicant must provide appropriate evidence (e.g. WWCC or other state equivalent and/or Police check) to show that they are suitable to work with children and young people in a recreational setting.
+(Organisation) requires that:

 all (Organisation) staff and Board members require a WWCC; and